fsharp/fsharp.org/guides/data-science/index.md

 ---

 This guide is an overview of resources for data science programming and scripting with F#.
-To contribute to this guide, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/data-science/index.md) and send the pull request.
+To contribute to this guide, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/data-science/index.md) and send a pull request.

 Data science is the application of statistical analysis, machine learning, data visualization and programming to real-world data sources to bring understanding and insight to data-oriented problem domains.